Home

 You say Chania, I say Hania, you say Rethimnon, I say Rethymno...

-As you may know we have been living in Crete, Creta, Kreta or Kriti for a little while but still get confused by the spellings!
+No matter how long you spend in Crete, Creta, Kreta or Kriti you may still get confused by the spellings!

 For example, for the capital of Crete, Heraklion, you may see it as Heraklio, Irakleion, Iraklion or Iraklio.